 Source: Capgemini Research Institute, Data Privacy executive survey, June 2019, n = 1,038.
+30% share of organizations that claim they will be partially compliant by the time CCPA comes into effect How ready is your organization for the CCPA?

-Non-compliant organizations are already feeling pressure in the form of fines

-The organizations that will not be ready - or that are overoptimistic in their assessment - could find themselves paying a high price.
+Non-compliant organizations are already feeling pressure in the form of fines The organizations that will not be ready - or that are overoptimistic in their assessment - could find themselves paying a high price.
 Failure to comply with data protection and privacy regulations can be expensive.
 Data Protection Authorities have now started to enforce the GDPR by imposing fines which can be up to millions.
 CNIL, the French data protection authority, has already doled out fines of more than €50 million a year since the GDPR came into effect.
 The Information Commissioner's Office in the UK has also levied fines of more than €100 million for non-compliance with GDPR.
 Firms that are lagging behind in compliance (67%) or do not plan to achieve compliance (4%) face an increasing risk to enterprise value, in terms of both direct fine costs and reputational damage.
 Depending on the circumstances of the violation, the fines can be punishing.
-For the GDPR, fines can reach as high as 4%2 of worldwide annual revenue (for example, an organization with €5 billion annual revenue, could potentially be fined up to €200 million).
+For the GDPR, fines can reach as high as $4\%^2$ of worldwide annual revenue (for example, an organization with \in 5 billion annual revenue, could potentially be fined up to \notin 200 million).
 According to the executives we surveyed, Germany and the UK top the list of countries that have pursued the most cases, with more than 20% of firms saying they have been fined by these countries.
 The CCPA calculates fines differently and generally does not seek to emulate the severity of the GDPR's most prohibitive fines.
-Offending firms may be liable for \$2,500 per violation per consumer affected (or \$7,500 per violation per customer affected if the violation is determined to be intentional).
-For instance, if an organization providing services to 100,000 Californian consumers is deemed to be in breach of CCPA, it can be liable for up to \$250 million if the breach is unintentional.
+Offending firms may be liable for \$2,500 per violation per consumer affected (or \$7,500 per violation per customer Figure 4.

+affected if the violation is determined to be intentional).3 For instance, if an organization providing services to 100,000 Californian consumers is deemed to be in breach of CCPA, it can be liable for up to \$250 million if the breach is unintentional.
 However, the penalty can reach \$750 million if the breach is considered intentional.
 The CCPA also allows consumers a private right of action to sue directly for a breach.

-A significant number of organizations are investing heavily in data protection and privacy and more will join their ranks next year

-To ensure compliance with existing data protection regulations - and lay the foundation for those to come - organizations are making significant investments in advice and technology upgrades.
-As well as adding to headcount, we find that:

-- Over a third (34%) of organizations are spending more than €1 million on consulting fees in 2019 and even more (37%) expect to do so in 2020 (see Figure 4) - Around a third (32%) are investing more than €1 million on legal fees in 2019 and this is expected to increase to 40% in 2020. - Over a third (36%) are investing more than €1 million in technology upgrades in 2019 and this increases to 44% in 2020.
+A significant number of organizations are investing heavily in data protection and privacy and more will join their ranks next year To ensure compliance with existing data protection regulations - and lay the foundation for those to come - organizations are making significant investments in advice and technology upgrades.
+As well as adding to headcount, we find that: - Over a third (34%) of organizations are spending more than €1 million on consulting fees in 2019 and even more (37%) expect to do so in 2020 (see Figure 4) - Around a third (32%) are investing more than €1 million on legal fees in 2019 and this is expected to increase to 40% in 2020. - Over a third (36%) are investing more than €1 million in technology upgrades in 2019 and this increases to 44% in 2020.